steadybit/docs-public/use-steadybit/query-language.md

 (k8s.cluster-name="prod" OR k8s.cluster-name="staging") AND aws.zone="eu-central-1b"
 ```

-Quoting
+#### Quoting Special Characters

-Keys containing special characters can also be quoted to work
+Keys containing special characters like `:` and `/` needs to be quoted to work properly.

 ```
-// Quoting keys is sometimes necessary "label.aws:ec2launchtemplate/version"="some value"
+// Quoting keys with special characters is necessary "label.aws:ec2launchtemplate/version"="some value"
 ```